Alienz10/SimpleMCP/README.md

 Copy `.env.example` to `.env` and edit as needed.

+**PROJECT OVERVIEW**

+This project is a Model Context Protocol (MCP) server built using FastMCP.
+It allows an AI model to interact with Python tools exposed over HTTP.
+The server enables AI systems to log and analyze data, call external APIs, and perform computations using structured tools.

+In this project, the MCP server is used to build an expense tracking system that stores data in a local SQLite database.
+The AI can log expenses, summarize spending, and check budget limits through natural language prompts.

+The server runs locally using Python and is exposed to the internet using ngrok.
+It is connected to ChatGPT via Developer Mode MCP connectors, allowing ChatGPT to directly call the tools.

 **TOOLS AND TECHNOLOGIES USED**
 Python 3.12
  The main programming language used to build the MCP server and implement tool logic.